WWE News: Former World Champion Reveals Retirement Date Which Is Coming Soon

 “I’m giving Shaq the opportunity to showcase himself at our biggest event of the year.
 He is an entertainer and he is an attraction, and he is a heck of an athlete.
 But he’s hemming and hawing saying it’s somebody else’s fault.
 If you want to do this, come do this.
 This is something where Shaq saw how great of shape I was in, and he decided to back out.
 That’s a personal thing on Shaq.”

-Big Show is 45-years-old, and he has been wrestling for more than two decades across WCW and WWE, and he’s actually in the best shape of his life.
+Big Show is 45-years-old and he has been wrestling for more than two decades across WCW and WWE, and he’s actually in the best shape of his life.
 Even though he’s looking better than ever and ready for whatever life throws at him in the ring, he may no be around for much longer.

-As of right now, Big Show’s contract expires in February of 2018, and there is no talk yet of it being extended by WWE.
+As of right now, the contract of Big Show expires in February of 2018, and there is no talk yet of it being extended by WWE.
 If there ends up being no new deal put in place and it is finally time for him to retire from the ring, Big Show is ready.

 “No last matches, no fanfare, just ride off into the sunset and disappear.
 That’s more my style.
 I’ll find something else to do that is inspiring—and let these new kids take the business and the reigns and let them build the future.
 I wish them all luck.
 Everything changes.
 We’ve got a great group of talent that deserves the spotlight.”

 While speaking to Sports Illustrated, Big Show talked about possibly working in “some sort of an ambassador capacity” for WWE after he’s done in the ring.
-He would also like to do voiceover work in cartoons and even be a part of more films once wrestling is no longer his career, as he knows “everything comes to an end.”
+He would also like to work in cartoon and even be a part of more films once wrestling is no longer his career as he knows “everything comes to an end.”

 WrestleMania 33 is not going to have any shortage of matches or content to fill up its entire card and the massive amount of time dedicated to it.
-Big Show was set to be in one of the headlining matches with Shaquille O’Neal, but that was just tossed to the side without much explanation.
+Big Show was set to be in one of the headlining matches with Shaquille O’Neal, but that was just tossed to the side without much explanation from WWE or anyone.
 If this really is the last year that fans will see Big Show in a wrestling ring, it’s going to be the end of an era when his contract is up next year.

 [Featured Image by WWE]